-2.2.2 Structure and Performance of Banks and Financial Institutions

-The Nepalese banking system has changed significantly, both in terms of number and structure, since 1985. with the financial Along liberalization, the number of BFIs peaked in 2011 to 218 from only 3 in 1985.
-While the global financial system was ridden with a crisis, new financial institutions were rapidly emerging in Nepal which underlined that Nepalese economy is exposed to international financial markets.
+2.2.2 Structure and Performance of Banks and Financial Institutions which underlined that Nepalese economy is less exposed to international financial markets.
 Nonetheless, efforts were made to consolidate so that the banking sector can be more resilient to any unfavorable changes and hence the number for BFIs has been decreasing.
-The decreasing trend is primarily attributed to the mergers and acquisitions.
+The decreasing trend is primarily attributed to the mergers acquisitions.
 The growth of "D"- class institutions in the FY2018/19 is the result of transforming NRB licensed FINGOs to "D" class institutions.